 They want to keep things fair too.
 You only pay on the funds CrowdReach has helped drive to your campaign – so if they’re no help at all, you won’t have to pay a penny!

 - Find out more: Startup Profile: Meet CrowdReach, the crowd-funding agency helping other startups to raise funds

 Deepbridge prides itself in doing things a little bit differently.
 This investment manager works closely with financial advisers and investors to create the best programmes.
 Deepbridge works in four sectors: disruptive technology, life sciences, renewable energy and sustainable technologies.

 If your company falls under any of these categories, Deepbridge can help you raise the capital you require.
 The organisation has been vastly commended, winning Growth Investor’s ‘Most Impactful Investment’ of 2015 and being shortlisted for a plethora of similar awards, meaning you know you’re in safe hands here.

 Downing Ventures call themselves an early stage venture capital for tech businesses based in the UK.
 Its aim is to nurture the best talent out there by providing that all important investment to the top entrepreneurs in the country; including South West clients such as Open Bionics, Duel, Zenstores and MoveGB.

 You can get in touch to pitch your business and desired finance on Downing Ventures’ website.
-And, to find out how to stand out from the ever-growing crowd, check out Head of Downing Ventures Matt Penneycard’s (pictured right) guest blog.

 The Crowd10 Ideasquares initiative works in partnership with Crowdcube to ensure you can get the very best out of your campaign.